ANW-Open-Science/Open-Science-Guidebook-for-Neuroscientists/docs/tabs/7-create_open_science_working_group.md

 # Chapter 7: Starting Open Science methodologies and initiation within your own network

-**Eduarda Centeno, Mona Zimmerman, Mar Barrantes-Cepas, Diana Bocancea, Janneke Lemmerzaal, Ruxandra Coman, Linda Douw**
+**Authors: Eduarda Centeno, Mona Zimmerman, Mar Barrantes-Cepas, Diana Bocancea; Reviewers: Janneke Lemmerzaal, Ruxandra Coman, Linda Douw**

 In this chapter, we would like to take you on a journey and show you how our working group came about.
 This may inspire you to kick-start your working group and spread OS in your department.
 When we started to set up our group, we had just one idea: How can we make our department more *open sciency*?